Put-in-Bay School News March 2017 Did You Miss This?

-Put-in-Bay School also fielded a junior high squad this season and they, too, enjoyed much success.
+Put-in-Bay School also fielded a junior high squad this season, and they, too, enjoyed much success.
 Blake Booker led the team with fellow 8th graders Talii Steidl, Nora Ladd, and Elena Schroeder.
-Seventh graders Kate Byrnes, Max Hristovski, and Jacob King rounded out the squad.
+Seventh graders Kate Byrnes, Max Hristovski, and Jacob King joined the squad.
 They finished the year with three wins and three losses.
-Coach Schuffenecker wants to thank everyone who showed up to the games and cheered us on!
+Coach Schuffenecker wants to thank everyone who attended the games and cheered us on!
 GO PANTHERS!!!

 In other Put-in-Bay School News, Our primary elementary students celebrated ‘100 days of school’ on February 1st.
 They enjoyed many fun activities, like bringing in 100 items and dressing like a hundred-year-old!
 This has always been one of our youngsters’ most fun days in school.
 At the beginning of February, Miss Casserlie’s fourth and fifth-grade students placed third in the“Academics International Multiplication Contest.”

 During this 18-hour period, over 20,000 students in grades K-6 competed from schools across the United States and countries worldwide, including France, Sweden, Denmark, Germany, and Norway.
 Due to Miss Casserlie’s small class size, the students competed against over 180 schools in their division.
 These ten students included Ava Heineman, Lyla Steidl, Elora Hubner, Richie Scarpelli, and Madison Koebel.
 April Baca-Regalado, Ella Kostura, Joseph Blumensaadt, Emil Michael, Hope Cooks, and teacher Ms. Shannon Casserlie.